MoeinT/CI-best-practices/README.md

 ## Testing formatting

 ### Black
 Linters such as pycodestyle or flake8 show whether your code is according to PEP8 format, which is the official Python style guide.
 But the problem is that it gives a burden to the developers to fix this formatting style.
-Here **Black** comes into play not only does it report format errors but also fixes them.
-How to use black to reformat your .py files:
+Here **Black** comes into play; not only does it report formatting errors but also fixes them.
+Here's how to use black to reformat your .py files:
 - Install black using: ```$ pip install black```
 - Reformat your code using ```$ black name_of_your_file.py```